 KARATE SEMINAR – THE FIVE VITAL WISDOMS OF BODY-MIND MASTERY

-Each element represents different, inter-related qualities.
-To give just one example: wind relates to aspects like efficiency, effectivity, impact and ease.
-In footwork, punches, kicks, combinations, breathing exercises in junbi undo, sparring, etc. Typical wind slogans would be ‘from ease to impact’, ‘the power of flow’ or ‘minimal effort, maximum efficiency & impact’.
+Each element represents different, interrelated qualities.
+Wind, for example, relates to aspects like efficiency, effectivity, impact and ease, such as in footwork, punches, kicks, combinations, breathing exercises in junbi undo, sparring, etc. Typical wind slogans would be ‘from ease to impact’, ’the power of flow’ or ‘minimal effort, maximum efficiency & impact’.
 In some sense the wind element relates more to the ju-aspect then the go-aspect.
-Saifa kata is a good example for where we begin to develop this quality and the higher kata’s can never be mastered without it.
+Saifa kata is a good example for where we begin to develop this quality and the higher katas can never be mastered without it.

-In my early thirties I became interested in the [Buddhist] Five Element Model, which is based on earth, water, fire, wind and space.
-I was already familiar with the Chinese/Daoist five element system, which is somewhat different, through a few years of studying Chinese and Japanese healing arts like shiatsu, acupuncture, Chinese herbs ad qigong.
+In my early thirties I became interested in the [Buddhist] five element model, which is based on earth, water, fire, wind and space.
+I was already familiar with the Chinese/Daoist five element system, which is somewhat different, through a few years of studying Chinese and Japanese healing arts like shiatsu, acupuncture, Chinese herbs and qigong.
 But the Buddhist five element model was new to me and struck a deeper chord in me.
-This chord kick-started a journey that started decades ago.
+This chord kick-started a journey that began decades ago.

 Not too long after this first encounter, I saw two glimpses of this five element model in the IOGKF karate context.
-One came from Sensei George Andrews, who used it to classify karate stances, the other came from the late Sensei Pantanowitz [1938 – 2006] who used it to picture the development of the quality of movement in his grading syllabus.
+One came from Sensei George Andrews, who used it to classify karate stances; the other came from the late Sensei Pantanowitz [1938 – 2006] who used it to depict the development of the quality of movement in his grading syllabus.

-It made me curious whether this model was used in our tradition more broadly, which seemed possible as it did reach Japanese culture through tantric Buddhism [Shingon].
-To find out I wrote a letter to Sensei Higaonna to ask whether this model was a historic model used in the [oral] tradition of Okinawa goju-ryu.
+I became curious whether this model was used in our tradition more broadly, which seemed possible since it had reached Japanese culture through tantric Buddhism [Shingon].
+To find out I, wrote a letter to Sensei Higaonna to ask whether this model was a historic model used in the [oral] tradition of Okinawa goju-ryu.
 He answered that this was not the case, but added that he considered it to be a valid and useful model.
 His answer encouraged me to continue the exploration of the value of this model for karate practice.

-For years it has been my desire to take a deeper dive in this ancient wisdom in the context of karate, with a group of ripened and motivated karateka.
-To dive deeper then I was able to do so far in the short slots of time of the weekly classes of the Five Vital Wisdoms Weeks at KenKon.
-For this reason I am finally organizing this seminar.
+I am organizing this seminar because, for years, it has been my desire to take a deeper dive into this ancient wisdom in the context of karate, with a group of ripened and motivated karateka, and to dive more deeply than I have been able to thus far in the short slots of time of the weekly classes of the Five Vital Wisdoms Weeks at KenKon.

 Use the form on the right.
 Subscription is complete if your email has been received & payment has been made.